cpsc3220/project1/TaskA/README.md

 </pre>

 ## Breaking Ties
 In certain cases, there will be a tie among two or more lines.
-For example, when sorting the lines in `test1.txt` using the third word, the lines "`this line is first`" and "`finally there is this line`" have a tie becase both of their third word are "`is`".
+For example, when sorting the lines in `test1.txt` using the third word, the lines "`this line is first`" and "`finally there is this line`" have a tie because both of their third words are "`is`".
 In this situation, you can use the original line number as a tie breaker.
 Here, the line number of "`this line is first`" is `0`, which is smaller than `2`, the line number of "`finally there is this line`".
 Therefore, "`this line is first`" will be placed before
 "`finally there is this line`" in the sorted output.
 Thus, the command ```./fastsort -3 test1.txt``` will print the following results to the screen:

 <pre>